Wise Bites: March 12, 2021

 Happy Friday,

 Few things are more satisfying than coming to the end of a whole work week.
 Hopefully, your week has been one worth celebrating.
 Now that you are ready to transition to the weekend, take a moment to consume an illuminating segment from a book, a few quotes that will capture your attention, and a thought-provoking find from the internet - small bites of wisdom.
-Here is the Wise Bites memo for you to consider for the week.
+Here is the Wise Bites memo for your consideration this week.

 Book Segment